 Mayor, Police Chief To Announce Whether They'll Give Green Light On Red Light Cameras

-SAN DIEGO (CNS) - Mayor Bob Filner and police Chief William Lansdowne are scheduled to announce this morning whether they will maintain the city of San Diego's red light camera program.
+SAN DIEGO (CNS) - Mayor Bob Filner and police Chief William Lansdowne are scheduled to announce tomorrow whether they will maintain the city of San Diego's red light camera program.

-The cameras have been operating at 15 busy intersections for years, but a contract with the private firm that operates them was set to expire overnight, and the cameras were to be shut off.
+The cameras have been operating at 15 busy intersections for years, but a contract with the private firm that operates them is set to expire tonight at midnight, and the cameras are set to be shut off.

 During the election campaign, Filner said he wasn't in favor of the program as it was set up.
 His predecessor, Jerry Sanders, declined to bring a contract renewal to the City Council before he left office last month.